Skip to main content

 “Residents are connected to each other and to governments and other organizations by fiber and wireless connections.”
 The authors of Governing Smart Cities as Knowledge Commons write in Part 1 of the book, “‘The people’ and their environments are rendered and represented digitally in the bureaucracies of public administration and in the dynamics of everyday life.”

 As the role of Big Data becomes more important in city policy, data governance—the standards and regulation for the storage, usage, and disposal of data—has never been more relevant.
-Dr. Angie Raymond, a coeditor of the book and Professor of Business Law and Ethics at Indiana University, states that many cities in the United States lack the manpower and expertise to efficiently use the data collected.
+Dr. Angie Raymond, who coauthored a chapter in the book and is a Professor of Business Law and Ethics at Indiana University, states that many cities in the United States lack the manpower and expertise to efficiently use the data collected.

 “The problem a lot of cities are facing is that the skills required to use data are new,” Raymond said.
 “And unfortunately, cities are oftentimes well behind the curve on being able to find (well-trained) employees.”